awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/python-development-environment.md

 1. Configure the EB CLI repository with the eb init command\.
 Follow the prompts to choose a region, platform and other options\.
 For detailed instructions, see [Managing Elastic Beanstalk Environments with the EB CLI](eb-cli3-getting-started.md)\.

 By default, Elastic Beanstalk looks for a file called `application.py` to start your application\.
 If this doesn't exist in the Python project that you've created, some adjustment of your application's environment is necessary\.
 You will also need to set environment variables so that your application's modules can be loaded\.
-See [Using the AWS Elastic Beanstalk Python Platform](create-deploy-python-container.md) for more information\.
+See [Using the Elastic Beanstalk Python Platform](create-deploy-python-container.md) for more information\.